United States foreign policy toward the People's Republic of China: Xinjiang

 Call for boycott of products from China's Xinjiang province, New York, 2020.
 The US officially recognized the Chinese government's treatment of the Uyghurs in Xinjiang as a genocide.

 In the area of human rights and international law, the U.S. has worked to put pressure on China internationally by drawing attention to its human rights record.
-In particular, U.S. policymakers have focused on the status of China's internment camps for those accused of religious extremism in China's Xinjiang Autonomous Region, the region inhabited by the Muslim Uyghur minority, as well as the protests in Hong Kong.
+In particular, U.S. policymakers have focused on the status of China's internment camps for those accused of religious extremism in China's Xinjiang Uygur Autonomous Region, the region inhabited by the Muslim Uyghur minority, as well as the protests in Hong Kong.
 These camps, which some NGOs such as the Washington-based Victims of Communism Memorial Foundation and East Turkistan National Awakening Movement estimated to have a population of over one million people, have been described as "indoctrination camps" that are reportedly run like prisons to eradicate Uyghur culture and religion in an attempt at Sinicization.
 The United States Congress has responded to these reports with calls for the imposition of sanctions under the Global Magnitsky Human Rights Accountability Act; in December 2019, the House of Representatives and Senate passed the Uighur Human Rights Policy Act.